MonitexInc/front-end-guidelines/README.md

     specific selector or uses `!important` and you need to override, please flag this with your team or in your code review and add `!important` as needed.
-- Do not create specific/nested selectors (this can easily lead to UI regression issues); instead make reuseable styles that fulfill a design pattern
+- Do not create specific/nested selectors (this can easily lead to UI regression issues); instead make reusable styles that fulfill a design pattern

   ```css
   /* Avoid */